toolleeo/cli-apps/data/footer.md

 If you have any suggestion or want your project to be included in the list, you can contribute in the following ways.

+As a follower of the 0-inbox approach for emails, I strive to maintain a 0-length list of pull requests for new contributions.

 ## Open an issue

 To suggest a new program, check the existence of the program in the list.